-Note: the LQDF was originally proposed by the North Bow Community Facility Board, which recently dissolved to become part of the Langdon Community Association.
+Note: the infield are maintained by members of the Langdon Softball Association.

 Lakes.
 It would be advantageous to apply consistency and fairness in how existing and future facilities are developed and operated throughout the County.

 The LQDF was initiated by community groups in Langdon such as the North Bow Community Facilities Board and Langdon Community Collaborative, which includes the Langdon Community Association, Langdon Softball Association, and the Langdon Little League.
-These community groups raised funds (approximately \$46,000 from fund raising and left over amounts from Operational Grants and the Langdon Tax Levy) and applied tax levies and facility reserves (about \$388,500 from Langdon Tax Levy, Regional Tax Levy and Joint Regional General Facilities Reserve for Indus and Langdon) to support the capital costs of the LQDF.
+5 These community groups raised funds (approximately \$46,000 from fund raising and left over amounts from Operational Grants and the Langdon Tax Levy) and applied tax levies and facility reserves (about \$388,500 from Langdon Tax Levy, Regional Tax Levy and Joint Regional General Facilities Reserve for Indus and Langdon) to support the capital costs of the LQDF.
 The remaining funds for the project were sourced from General Regional Reserves of the County.